Note: these 'words' (valid or invalid) are all the permutations of the word ere. These words are obtained by scrambling the letters in ere.

 Noun

-The ear canal; the portion of the ear which is not apparent by sight.
+- The ear canal; the inside channel of the ear.

-The power of hearing; the ability to detect sound.
+- The sense of hearing; the ability to hear.

 Related terms